Buying Plywood — Avoid Costly Mistakes | SplicePly

 • Surface stability

-Durable plywood reduces maintenance frequency and extends furniture life.
+Choosing durable plywood helps reduce maintenance costs and extends furniture life.

-Plywood is available in different grades based on surface finish and application quality.
+Plywood is available in different grades based on appearance, quality, and intended use.

-Many buyers purchase plywood without understanding grading specifications.
+Many buyers purchase plywood without understanding these grading systems.

 • Durability